pagrimm/split/README.md

 ## Specifications

 Backend:
-* Program stores a session object
+* Program stores a session object ("Household")
-* Ability to add users to a session object
+* Ability to add users ("Roommates") to a session object
-* Ability to add items to the session
+* Ability to add items ("Expenses") to the session
 * Items can debit and credit users
 * Debits and credits can be set via a custom split
 * Program calculates a users individual debit or credit based on the items they're included on